wqferr/palette-maker/README.md

 se that name, otherwise, it will save to `palette.png`. *Note that the name given to the program does _not_ affect the file format.* If given the file name "image.jpg", the image will be saved to that file with `png` encoding.

+## Who are you anyway? ##
+I'm a Computer Sciences student at USP (University of São Paulo, Brazil), and aspirant game designer and developer.
+If need be, you may email me at `wqferr@gmail.com`